-The TOE underlying hardware implements a channel access control policy enforced on channel subsystem instructions (subjects), limiting access to I/O resources (objects).
+- 1 The TOE underlying hardware implements an I/O resource access control policy enforced on I/O resource instructions (subjects), limiting access to I/O resources (objects). - 2 The TOE underlying hardware implements an I/O resource access control policy enforced on I/O resource operations (subjects), limiting access to partition memory (objects).

-The TOE will be conformant to the assurance requirements required for level EAL5, as well as the augmentation indentified in Section 2, "CC Conformance Claim".
+The TOE will be conformant to the assurance requirements required for level EAL5, as well as the augmentation identified in Section 2, "CC Conformance Claim".
 The assumptions stated for the environment need to be satisfied by the IT environment.
 It is expected that any system integrating the TOE will provide documentation and procedures as well as technical measures (e. g. within the host system) to demonstrate that the assumptions are fulfilled and the policies are implemented.
 A separate system audit or system accreditation process has to check this.

-The only operational environment for which security functional requirements are stated is the underlying hardware, i.e. Central Processors (CP) as well as Assist Processors (SAP) used by the Channel Subsystem, that has to provide the mechanism to protect the TSF and TSF data from unauthorized access and tampering.
+The only operational environment for which security functional requirements are stated is the underlying hardware, i.e. Central Processors (CP), Assist Processors (SAP) used by the Channel Subsystem, and the zHost Bridge (zHB) used by PCI devices.
+That environment has to provide the mechanism to protect the TSF and TSF data from unauthorized access and tampering.
 This is expressed with the following security functional requirements for the hardware used to execute TOE software: